Past Regional Work

 Williams Lake and Area Interface Fire Plan

 Fire is no respecter of persons, property or boundaries.
-Making communities safer in the face of wildfire and other natural hazards takes good planning, coordination of interests, and commitment of time and resources.
+Making communities safer in the face of wildfire and other natural hazards takes good planning, coordination, and a commitment of time and resources.

 Back in 2003 FBC began facilitating sessions on interface fire planning for the City of Williams Lake and surrounding area.
 A plan was completed and adopted by the City and the Cariboo Regional District in 2005.
 A top priority was to reduce fuel (especially dead trees, brush and wood debris) in interface zones near residential areas.